“Okay, but how do you get protein???”

 How do I meal prep with lentils?

 Similar to beans, you can buy lentils dry in a bag or cooked in the refrigerated or frozen section.
 The difference between the two is in their cook time: dry lentils cook quickly, in only 20 by boiling them.
-You’ll pay more for pre-cooked lentils, but the can save you some time.
+You’ll pay more for pre-cooked lentils, but they can save you some time.
 If you aren’t in a time crunch, opt for dry lentils to save a buck.

 You’ll find lentils in five different colors: brown, green, black, red, and yellow.
 Brown, green, and black are firm when cooked and are great in stews, salads, burgers, “meat” balls, and in any dish where you want the lentil to hold its shape.
 Red and yellow lentils are much softer when cooked and are ideal in soups, stews, and curries, adding some thickening power in addition to fiber and protein.